 Description The Worrell Reserve carpark and internal perimeter road was recently constructed and sealed to complement the football/cricket oval that has also been recently upgraded.
 A new football and cricket pavilion has also been built, which includes universally accessible change rooms and toilets, a covered spectator area, and a not-for-profit gym for the community to use.
 A master plan for the reserve has also been adopted to provide future direction for the reserve's facilities.
+A master plan for the reserve has also been adopted to provide fature direction for the reserve stabilities.
 Update The sealing of the carpark has now been completed, with plans now underway to design the Skate Park and Youth Plaza within the reserve.
 Start July 2021 End April 2022 Cost \$770,000 for the carpark and internal perimeter road